coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/3_Getting_Started_with_Markdown_in_R.md

 ### What are the benefits of using Markdown in R?
 Implementing Markdown in R provides many benefits, for example:

-- ***Dynamic document creation.*** Using Markdown in R offers a platform to be able to integrate descriptive text, R code and its outputs into a single resource.
-This enables you to create notebooks for your coding projects in a similar way that a biologist might have a physical notepad for documenting their laboratory experiments. (running code)
+***Dynamic document creation.*** Using Markdown in R offers a platform to be able to integrate descriptive text, R code and its outputs into a single resource.
+This enables you to create notebooks for your coding projects in a similar way that a biologist might have a physical notepad for documenting their laboratory experiments.
+(RUNNING CODE IN REAL TIME)

-- ***Reproducibility:-***
+***Reproducibility.*** Having R code and plain text together in a single document means that you can provide more detailed descriptions on what the code is doing and the theorical thinking behind things.
+This is helpful not only for your own understanding but also when sharing your code with others.
+Reproducibility of R code-based piplelines is therefore enhanced *via* implementation of Markdown in R. Perhaps the best demonstration of this is the fact that many of the tutorials for R packages you might have come across will have been produced using Markdown in R. Reproducibility is also facilitated by the fact that whenever your Markdown file in R is processed, your code will be re-run from top to bottom, ensuring that the output reflects the most up-to-date data and analysis.

-- ***Felixble outputs:-***
+***Felixble outputs.***
+Through implementation of Markdown in R, your R code and plain text can be together in a variety of different output formats, from interactive HTML reports that can be viewed in a browser, to print-friendly PDF files, editable Microsoft Word documents and even Microsoft Powerpoint Presentation format.
+As such,

 - ***Multiple languages:-***